sparker888/sparker888-archive/README.md

 - [React Helmet](https://www.gatsbyjs.com/plugins/gatsby-plugin-react-helmet)
 - [dotenv](https://www.npmjs.com/package/dotenv)

-I used the [Tailwindcss Gatsby documentation](https://tailwindcss.com/docs/guides/gatsby) in tandem with the [twin Gatsby Installation documentation](https://github.com/ben-rogerson/twin.examples/tree/master/gatsby-styled-components) to configure the setup.
+From there, I followed the [Tailwindcss Gatsby installation documentation](https://tailwindcss.com/docs/guides/gatsby) in tandem with the [twin.macro Gatsby Installation documentation](https://github.com/ben-rogerson/twin.examples/tree/master/gatsby-styled-components) to configure the setup.
 Additional configuration of PostCSS came from [Andrew's article](https://nystudio107.com/blog/using-tailwind-css-with-gatsby-react-emotion-styled-components), and finally, a few helpful bits were gleaned from [gatsby-tailwind-emotion-starter](https://github.com/pauloelias/gatsby-tailwind-emotion-starter) from [Paulo Elias](https://github.com/pauloelias).

 **Important Notes**

 *If you decide to spin up this starter, you will need to remove the plugin for Contentful as well as the references to Contentful and the API keys in gatsby-config.js before building.
 I'm moving to Strapi, but this is a work in progress.
-I'll update this section in another day or two.*
+I'll update this section in another day or two.
+This will be sorted out within the next week.*

 ## 🚀 Quick start